dequbed/draft-reitzenstein-auth-opaque/draft-reitzenstein-kitten-opaque.md

 With the values and encodings of the remaining parameters per the OPAQUE specification, and `+` indicating concatenation.

 Upon receipt of KE3 the server can validate the authentication exchange including integrity of the channel binding data it sent previously, and extract a session key that strongly authenticates the client to the server.

-TODO: We should probably set context to prevent cross-protocol attacks.

-TODO: With the current design the KSF parameters can not be MAC-verified until after they have been used.
-This is bad.

-TODO: Define one set of primitives; probably OPAQUE-A255SHA(-PLUS), using HKDF, HMAC, ristretto255, SHA-512 and Argon2i(d?)

 # OPAQUE Mechanism Names